-The major nationalities in the PFF were the British, the Canadians, the Australians and the New Zealanders, in that order of magnitude.
-The air forces concerned were the RAF, the RCAF, the RAAF, and the RNZAF; airmen continued to belong to their own air force but were under the full operational control of the RAF.
+The main nationalities in the PFF were the British, the Canadians, the Australians and the New Zealanders, in that order of magnitude.
+The Dominion Air Forces concerned were the RCAF, the RAAF, and the RNZAF.
+Dominion aircrew continued to belong to their own Air Force but were under the full operational control of the RAF.

 Besides these nationalities, however, there were a number of others.
 This page will include as many as we can find, as we find them.